Phauthentic/cognitive-code-analysis/docs/Creating-Custom-Reporters.md

 - Check the configuration syntax in `config.yml`
 - Verify file paths are absolute or relative to the project root
-- Test with simple reporters first before complex implementations
+- Test with simple reporter first before complex implementations
-- Use the built-in reporters as templates for your custom ones
+- Use the built-in reporter as templates for your custom ones